Charles Albert Tindley: Early life and education

-Although Tindley was a free man prior to the American Civil War, he had a deep and intimate understanding of the system of slavery in the United States because his father was an enslaved man and because he himself had grown up around enslaved people.
+Tindley was born in Berlin, Maryland, on July 7, 1851.
+He was born a free man prior to the American Civil War, but had a deep and intimate understanding of the system of slavery in the United States because his father was an enslaved man and because he himself had grown up around enslaved people.
 Tindley's status was based on antebellum slavery codes which determined that he was a free man because his mother was a free woman.

 After the Civil War, he moved to Philadelphia, where he found employment as a hod carrier (brick carrier).
 He and his wife Daisy attended the Bainbridge St. Methodist Episcopal Church.
 Charles later became the sexton, a job with no salary.

 Though he had no formal schooling, Tindley learned to read by sounding out letters and eventually words from pieces of paper with writing that he found.
-He mastered reading so well that later he enlisted the help of a Philadelphia synagogue on North Broad St. to learn Hebrew.
-He later learned Greek by taking a correspondence course through the Boston Theological School.
+He mastered reading so well that later he enlisted the help of a Reform Congregation Keneseth Israel, a synagogue on North Broad Street in Philadelphia, to learn Hebrew.
+He later learned Greek by taking a correspondence course through Boston Theological School.